The new Slack platform and the features described below are in beta and under active development.

 Scaffolded project

-A solid foundational project that uses a Slack datastore
+Solid foundation that includes a Slack datastore

 Blank project